ropensci/software-review/policies.md

 rOpenSci develops software to complement and leverage R's rich suite of existing tools in order to support scientific computing.
 Our primary areas of focus are:
 * __data retrieval__ (from APIs, data storage services, journals, and other remote servers).
 The data retrieved must have a scientific application and merely wrapping an API that serves data does not meet our criteria.
-* __data extraction__ tools that aid in retrieving data from unstructured sources such as text, images and PDFs.
+* __data extraction__ tools that aid in retrieving data from unstructured sources such as text, images and PDFs, as well as scientific data formats and outputs from scientific equipment.
 * __data visualization__ (interactive graphics in R that extend beyond base and `ggplot2`).
 * __data deposition__ into research repositories, including metadata generation.
 * __data munging__ (In the context of the tools described above.
 Generic tools such as `reshape2`, `tidyr` do not fit this criteria).
 Geospatial tools fall under this category.